 280–320 UCAS Tariff points.

 We have been collecting information about where our graduates work for a number of years.
 Many of our ex-students are currently collecting the relevant experience needed for placement on the BPS professional psychology masters and doctorates.
 Many of our graduates wish to work in mental health and to achieve this successfully it is recommended by the British Psychological Society (BPS) that graduates obtain as much relevant experience as possible.
 As a consequence of this we have had students volunteering (during their degree as well as after it) for organisations as varied as ‘Childline’, ‘The Samaritans’ and ‘Talk to Frank’ – the drugs helpline before applying for Clinical Psychology Doctorate programmes.
-We have several working in mental hospitals in jobs from orderly to assistant psychologist in preparation for their application.
+We have several working in hospitals in jobs from orderly to assistant psychologist in preparation for their application.
 For other professional degrees, this is the same situation.
-We have prison ‘befrienders’, and prison tutors who have graduated in psychology, who ultimately wish to study on the BPS Forensic Psychology Doctorates.
+We have prison ‘befrienders’, and prison tutors who have graduated in psychology, who ultimately wish to study towards coming Chartered Forensic Psychologists.

-The majority of graduates will not become professional psychologists.
+The majority of graduates in psychology across the country will not become professional psychologists.
 Some of our graduates have gone on to train in counselling (including some that have trained at Goldsmith’s College, University of London, as well as more local providers).
 Many students choose to undertake PGCEs and a number of these are gaining experience for Educational Psychology courses.
 Other students go into management, sales and advertising, probation work and human resources.
-Psychology appears to be an attractive option since students learn both numerative/scientific skills and ‘people-skills’.
+Psychology is an attractive option since students learn both numerative/scientific skills and ‘people-skills’.

-Students graduating with Single Hons in Psychology (which is accredited by the British Psychological Society) can apply directly for postgraduate training in order to become a professional psychologist.
+Students graduating with Single Hons or major Hons in Psychology (accredited by the British Psychological Society) can apply directly for postgraduate training in order to work towards becoming a professional psychologist.

-Those taking a combined award will need to take a further year’s ‘top-up’ conversion course should they wish to apply for postgraduate training in psychology.
+Those taking a combined/minor award will need to take a further year’s ‘top-up’ conversion course should they wish to apply for postgraduate training in psychology.

 What students say...